EmoryHPC/practical-data-science/README.md

 In this sense, Practical Data Science is an approach to data science tools and methods that emphasizes:

 * **Actionable over abstract methods**.
-The value of a method is determined not only in elegance, but in whether it informs meaningful decisions.
+The value of a method is determined not only in theory alone, but in whether it informs meaningful decisions.

 * **Usefulness over perfection**.
 Methods and tools are judged by their ability to guide meaningful action—even if they are approximate, heuristic, or incomplete.